WHAT DOES AN AUDIO ENGINEER DO?

 Credits: The Kooks, Talib Kweli, Dnae Beats, Jayleez, J-Banks, The Game, Alice Russell, Comedy Central

 Life as an audio engineer is in many ways similar to being a music producer.
 Like music producers, audio engineers work in the recording studio.
-In many ways their job descriptions are similar.
-In fact there are many people who work in both capacities, often at the same time.
+They’re all moving in an industry based on contacts.
+You’re only getting hired if you know the right people.
+In many ways their job descriptions are similar, as well.
+In fact, there are many people who work in both capacities, often at the same time.

 Like music producers, audio engineers may record, edit and mix real audio sound in the studio.
+They’re often the backbone of the recording session.
+They’re putting out fires, solving creative problems, and making sure everything happens smoothly.
 They also must work with singers, arrangers, musicians, record producers, artists’ management and everyone else, to try and create the best sound possible.

 Audio engineers often work with artists for weeks before a recording begins.
 Setting up equipment, arriving at good studio sound for voices and instruments, helping musicians and singers feel comfortable in the studio, are all things that must be done prior to actually starting a recording session.